johnmyleswhite/Vega.jl/README.md

 # TODO/Contributing

 I would love to collaborate with anyone interested in interactive graphics and simplistic APIs.

-Here's the current TODO list; of course, any contribution, on this list or not, is greatly appreciated!
+Here's the current TODO list (along with the [GitHub issues](https://github.com/johnmyleswhite/Vega.jl/issues)); of course, any contribution, on this list or not, is greatly appreciated!

-High-level Goals:
-- Achieve Python Vincent functionality (pretty close, if not already there)
-- Achieve Seaborn functionality
-- All basic charts from d3 website

 To Do: